kittynode/kittynode/docs/README.md

 # docs

-This is Kittynode's user facing documentation website.
+This is Kittynode's end user documentation website.